Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Variations of Peer-Prediction and the BTS}

-The papers by \textcite{miller_eliciting_2005} and \textcite{prelec_bayesian_2004} have been immensely influential and sparked the development of a large amount of research in the field of mechanism design.
-Mechanisms designers mainly tried to alleviate some of the obvious practical and theoretical limitations of the two mechanisms.
+The papers by \textcite{miller_eliciting_2005} and \textcite{prelec_bayesian_2004} sparked the development of a significant amount of research in the field of mechanism design.
+Mechanism designers attempted to alleviate some of the obvious practical and theoretical limitations of the two mechanisms.
+However, improvements usually come at the cost of increased complexity.
 This section provides a brief overview.
-Some mechanisms are discussed in \textcite{faltings_game-theoretic_2023} in more technical detail.
+For more technical detail on some mechanisms, see \textcite{faltings_game-theoretic_2023}.

-\textbf{Crowd size:} Whilst the original BTS is only applicable for large crowds, \textcite{witkowski_robust_2012} have discovered a version of the BTS that achieves incentive compatibility with only 3 or more participants.
-However, this mechanism requires that information is \textit{binary}. \textcite{radanovic_robust_2013} build upon this to achieve a mechanism that works for 3 or more participants but can handle categorical information.
+\textbf{Crowd size:} While the original BTS is only applicable for large crowds, \textcite{witkowski_robust_2012} have discovered a version of the BTS that achieves incentive compatibility with only 3 or more respondents.
+However, this mechanism requires binary reports. \textcite{radanovic_robust_2013} build upon this to achieve a mechanism that works for 3 or more respondents but can handle categorical reports.